 View the full holiday schedule for trash, recycling, and yard trim collection.

-In the event of inclement weather, residents are advised that bulky trash, once-a-week trash and recycling, and yard trim/organics collections may be delayed or suspended due to road or weather-related conditions.
+In the event of inclement weather, residents are advised that bulky trash, trash, recycling, and yard trim/food scrap collections may be delayed or suspended due to road or weather-related conditions.

 In all cases, residents are reminded to adhere to their current HOA or civic association rules and regulations regarding trash and recycling placed in public areas.